rrybarczyk/stratum/docs/sv2-explaination.md

 ## Important Terminology
 This section briefly defines important terms that are used throughout this summary.

-- Unless otherwise stated, "server-side" refers to the Pool Service and "client-side" refers to a miner controlled downstream role.
+- Unless otherwise stated, "server-side" refers to the Pool Service and "client-side" refers to a miner controlled downstream role (all roles are defined in the [Role Definitions subsection](https://github.com/rrybarczyk/stratum/blob/bitcoin-core-pr-doc/docs/sv2-explaination.md#role-definitions-wip) below).
 There are some scenarios in which the miner may not control all roles implemented downstream of the Pool Service, like if another entity was operating the Template Provider (Bitcoin node), but these are less common.

-- "Miner" means the organization or individual (mining farm or mining operator) that owns the Mining Device(s) (defined below) and makes the decisions as to how to configure their Stratum V2 implementation.
+- "Miner" means the organization or individual (mining farm or mining operator) that owns the Mining Device(s) and makes the decisions as to how to configure their Stratum V2 implementation.

 - "Proxy" is used as an umbrella term to encompass the roles that sit between the most downstream Mining Device(s) and the most upstream Pool Service.
 Depending on the configuration chosen by the miner, the term "Proxy" can take on one of two forms:
   1. The Proxy encompasses the Mining Proxy (the implementation of the Mining Protocol) only.
 This is true when the miner delegates transaction selection to the Pool Service.
 In this case, the term "Proxy" is synonymous with "Mining Proxy".
   2. The Proxy encompasses both the Mining Proxy and the Job Negotiator (the implementation of the Job Negotiation Protocol).
 This is true when the miner elects to perform their own transaction selection.
 In this case the term "Proxy" is synonymous with "Mining Proxy and the Job Negotiator".

   It important to pay close attention to the context in which "Proxy" is being used in order to discern between scenarios in which the Job Negotiator is either included or excluded.

 <!-- - Block Template RR TODO -->